 Robert PetersonSenior intelligence executive, pharmaceuticals

 TKA's clients include Fortune 500 firms, mid-cap businesses, new ventures, and nonprofits.
-For more than a quarter century, we've worked with executives in senior leadership, innovation, knowledge/intelligence, and strategy), directors, and investors.
+For more than a quarter century, we've worked with executives in senior leadership, innovation, knowledge/intelligence, and strategy.

-See the latest developments in our work by visiting www.KnowledgeValueChain.com.
+See KnowledgeValueChain.com for the latest developments in our work.

 When I studied physics in college, the professor would often start a discussion by saying.
 “Let’s assume for...